Tiendil/blog.feeds.fun/content/posts/2026-003-february-2026-in-feeds-fun/en.md

 Hey everyone!
 This is a monthly recap of Feeds Fun.

-- We made 4 releases.
-Numerous stability improvements and bug fixes were introduced.
+- We made 1 release with user experience improvements.
 - 3.9M news entries were loaded, 30 new users registered.

 <!-- more -->